Reinstein Woods School Programs

 Call 716-683-5959 for a lesson or program reservation.
 Please be sure that the date is acceptable to your group before making the reservation, as we are often unable to reschedule groups.
 Lessons and programs may be scheduled on weekdays, for morning or afternoon times, based on staff and volunteer availability.

-Schools must provide a minimum of two adult chaperones (and maximum of four adults) for each group of 15 students.
+Schools must provide a minimum of two adult chaperones (and maximum of four adults) for each field party of 15 students.
 Chaperones must be prepared to participate fully in all activities and to assist the instructor with some tasks when requested to do so.
 Chaperones are also responsible for the discipline of the group.

 Students and chaperones must be prepared to encounter weather!
 Watch the weather forecasts before your tour date and encourage parents and students to do the same.
 Please make every effort to see that students are prepared for any possible weather conditions.
 We reserve the right to refuse to take any student outdoors who is not appropriately dressed for the weather.